Python-SIP/sip/sphinx/annotations.rst

     See the section :ref:`ref-types-metatypes` for more details.

+.. class-annotation:: Mixin

+    .. versionadded:: 4.15

+    This boolean annotation specifies that the class can be used as a mixin with other wrapped classes.

+    Normally a Python application cannot define a new class that is derived from more than one wrapped class.
+In C++ this would create a new C++ class.
+This cannot be done from Python.
+At best a C++ instance of each of the wrapped classes can be created and wrapped as separate Python objects.
+    However some C++ classes may function perfectly well with this restriction.
+    Such classes are often intended to be used as mixins.

+    If this annotation is specified then a separate instance of the class is created.
+The main instance automatically delegates to the instance of the mixin when required.
+A mixin class should have the following
+    characteristics:

+    - Any constructor arguments should be able to be specified using keyword arguments.

+    - The class should not have any virtual methods.

 .. class-annotation:: NoDefaultCtors

     This boolean annotation is used to suppress the automatic generation of